bambuser/bambuser-examplebroadcaster-ionic/README.md

 ```

-6. Run `ionic cordova prepare` after each change to the HTML5 parts of your
+6. Run `npm run prepare` after each change to the HTML5 parts of your
 hybrid app, i.e. the files in `./src/`.

 This outputs optimized JavaScript and CSS bundles into `./platforms/*/www/`